Skip to content

 chops:

-run_every: "5m" # Time-based duration: run at most once per 5 minutes
+run_every: "1h30m" # Run at most once per compound duration

 timeout: "30s" # Per-chop timeout (overrides chop_timeout)